 In vaginal prolapse the vagina stretches or expands to protrude on other organs and structures.
-Cleveland Clinic urologists are developing new minimally invasive laparoscopic surgical techniques to repair these conditions, which can greatly affect the quality of life for the patient.
+Cleveland Clinic urologists are developing new minimally invasive laparoscopic surgical techniques to repair this condition.

 In vaginal prolapse the vagina stretches or expands to protrude on other organs and structures.
 The situation seldom involves the vagina alone.
 Supports for the uterus often stretch allowing it to also fall (prolapse) when a woman strains during a bowel movement.